Last updated on

-Perfect for parties, this rainbow popcorn is a fun, colorful, and fruity treat.
+Perfect for parties, this rainbow popcorn recipe is a fun, fruity and colorful treat.
 Using jello makes it easy to add any variety of colors and flavors, turning simple popcorn into a rainbow that looks good enough to eat.

 You will need: